danidiaz/moo-nad/README.md

 environment.

-For example, when invoking a `Int -> String -> ReaderT Env ()` logging function from the environment, I would like to simply be able to write:
+For example, when invoking a `Int -> String -> ReaderT Env ()` logging function from the environment, I would like to be able to write:

     logic :: ReaderT Env IO ()
     logic = do
         self logger 7 "this is a message"

-instead of something like
+instead of the more verbose

     logic :: ReaderT Env IO ()
     logic = do